Air Compressor Industrial / Rotary Screw Compressor / Screw Compressor For Sale

 The metal age is the start of air compression with the invention of the bellows, then with the invention of the vacuum pump in the year 1650, German physicist and engineer, Otto Von Guericke is responsible for this invention.
 Von Guericke used his vacuum pump to experiment with air pressure and demonstrate how air worked with combustion.
 This led the way for the future of compressed air.
 In 1762, English engineer John Smeaton invented a blowing cylinder that was driven by a water wheel.
 In 1776, English industrialist John Wilkinson installed a blasting engine in his machine shop that could produce 14.5 pounds of air pressure per square inch.
 In 1829, a compound air compressor was patented.
 In 1872, the compressor was improved with the use of water jets that cooled the cylinders.
 This greatly improved the systems efficiency, and in turn, emphasised the importance of controlling the temperature and moisture of the air that is being compressed.

 The most common screw compressor is the single stage compressor.
 The screw air compressor consists of two rotors inside a casing and the rotors compress the air internally.
-There are no valves in these rotary screw compressors.
+There are no valves in these Industrial or rotary screw compressors.
 The units are cooled with oil, which seals the internal clearances.
 The single stage rotary screw compressor is easy to maintain and operate."
-Fron Inside woodworking
+From Inside woodworking